123manju900/Capstone-AzureML/README.md

 According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.

 This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relavant information about the patient.
+The dataset is from [Kaggle](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset)

 #### Task
 The task, we are going to perform here is find *optimal model* through **HyperDrive** and **AutoML** and deploy that best model for binary classification